katarzynapi/autonomous-intersection/README.md

 4. computing new velocity
 5. computing new location

+The following actions description:
 1. Car agent obtains information about obstacles on it’s path from the cells of the path.
 2. Here the behaviour of the car depends on the type of the current path.
-If the path type is MAIN the path will be changed only if there is a blocade on the current path and there is another path available.
+If the path type is MAIN the path will be changed only if there is a blockade on the current path and there is another path available.
 If the path type is OPPOSITE, which means that the car is going against the tide, it will try to get back to MAIN path.
 If the path type is ALTERNATIVE, which means that the car changed lane on multi-lane road, it will be changed only if car cannot obtain the border of the map without changing lane i.e. there is an obstacle on the path or path ends before some crossroads.
 3. First, the distance to the nearest obstacle on the path is calculated.
 It may be a blockade, red traffic lights or other agent on the path.
 On the basis of the distance to the obstacle new acceleration is set (if the obstacle is moving distance is increased by its velocity).
 If the distance is 0, the car shouldn’t move.
 If the distance is too short to stop the car won’t try to do this (imagine a driver who spotted light changing to red but was too close and just passed it).
 If there is just enough space to stop the car starts slowing down by setting acceleration to -1.
 If the obstacle is seen in the distance the car keeps constant velocity (acceleration = 0).
 If the obstacle is far away or there are no obstacles at all, the car’s acceleration is set to 1 to achieve velocity of  14 m/s (50 km/h) or if the velocity is already this high it stays constant.
 4. Computed acceleration is added to the current velocity to obtain new velocity.
 There is also a mechanism which prevents setting velocity to negative values.
 5. Distance to go equals the velocity.
 This is because of treating movement at the moment as uniform motion.